Skip to contents

 vars

-A list of named variables to make available to expr during evaluation.
+A named list of variables to make available to expr during evaluation.
+Alternatively, an object that can be coerced to a named list with as.list(), e.g. named vector, data.frame, or environment.

 A named numeric vector indicating the maximum number of seconds allowed for each state the job passes through, or 'total' to apply a single timeout from 'submitted' to 'done'.
-Example: tmax = c(total = 2.5, running = 1) will force-stop a job 2.5 seconds after it is submitted, and also limits its time in the running state to just 1 second.
+Example: timeout = c(total = 2.5, running = 1).
+See vignette('stops').

 hooks